MANAGING THE HUMAN RESOURCE

 INTRODUCTION

-In addition to managing craft workers, the supervisor also interacts on a daily basis with numerous other people within the , as well as with a great many others from outside it.
+In addition to managing craft workers, the supervisor also interacts on a daily basis with numerous other people within the company, as well as with a great many others from outside it.
 It can be said, therefore, that the supervisor spends a great deal of time interacting with all kinds of people.

 It is a fact that construction supervision involves the application of human relations skills, and supervisors should recognize that the longer they remain in a supervisory capacity, and the further they advance in supervision and management, the less they will rely upon the skills of their craft in their work, and the more important their human relations skills will become.
 The supervisor’s development of human relations skills is absolutely vital to success in management.